 Expect to find all things that can be foraged from the forest, such as branches, twigs, leaves and pine cones dotted about a Danish home.
 It wouldn’t be unusual to see an antler or two highlighted by a strand of twinkle lights.

 While Danish homes still have a lot of character and charm, they are clutter free.
-Woven storage baskets are perfect for hiding all the things you still need to access but don’t want to on show.
+Woven storage baskets or leather boxes are perfect for hiding all the things you still need to access but don’t want to on show.
 They’re also perfect for housing and displaying logs for the fire.

 In addition to the generous layering of textiles, Hygge living really does revolve around a crackling fireplace.
 Nothing beats the beautiful ambiance created by a fireplace.
 However, if you if don’t happen to have one in your home there is an alternative.
 Stacking firewood in a lovely log holder and placing some candles in front and around it is a nice alternative.

 Creating harmony in light fittings is a key component of Hygge.
 While nothing quite beats the glow of a roaring fireplace, soothing pools of light using a mix of table lamps, standing lamps, lanterns and candles will create a beautiful ambience.
 Switch off any light sources that emit harsh, bright lighting.